Malibu Grand Prix: Fountain Valley, California

-Industry, California
+City of Industry, California

 Originally located on Castleton Street, right next to the Pomona freeway, it featured a large arcade with the latest coin-operated games, 2–3 full-sized pay-per-play pool tables, along with the infamous go cart track.
 Both 3/4-scale Indy-Style race cars and smaller go-carts were raced on the track.
 MGP also owned/operated the fun center next door simply known as "Showboat".
 Showboat had its own arcade section, two 18-hole miniature golf courses, and a water park.
-Both places no longer exist; in their place is a SpeedZone (originally Malibu SpeedZone) and features the scaled race cars, go karts, and scaled dragsters.
+Both places no longer exist; they later became a SpeedZone (originally Malibu SpeedZone) and featured the scaled race cars, go karts, and scaled dragsters.
+The park has since then been rebranded again to Boomers Los Angeles.

 Tampa, Florida

 One of a few of the remaining facilities, the Malibu Grand Prix location in Tampa, Florida, became independent from the other locations, and the name was changed to Grand Prix Tampa.
 It includes two 18-hole miniature golf courses surrounded by ponds and obstacles, a game room, a snack bar, a 1/2-mile (800 m) race track with 3/4-scale Indy-style Formula race cars, a go-kart track for younger kids, and a recently added paintball field.